gagle/path-filtering/README.md

 - **paths**: _string_

-  YAML-formatted string where each entry is the **path_id** that contains a list of patterns.
+  YAML-formatted string where each entry is the **path_id** that contains a list of path patterns.

 ## Outputs